 Olyphant is a somewhat small borough located in the state of Pennsylvania.
-With a population of 5,111 people and two constituent neighborhoods, Olyphant is the 284th largest community in Pennsylvania.
-Olyphant has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 5,023 people and two constituent neighborhoods, Olyphant is the 284th largest community in Pennsylvania.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Olyphant is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Olyphant is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Olyphant who work in healthcare (12.68%), office and administrative support (11.74%), and sales jobs (9.87%).
+Unlike some boroughs, Olyphant isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Olyphant are a mix of both white- and blue-collar jobs.
+Overall, Olyphant is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Olyphant who work in food service (11.08%), office and administrative support (9.68%), and sales jobs (7.94%).

-The citizens of Olyphant are slightly better educated than the national average of 21.84% for all cities and towns, with 24.19% of adults in Olyphant having a bachelor's degree or advanced degree.
+The education level of Olyphant citizens is a little higher than the average for US cities and towns: 22.02% of adults in Olyphant have at least a bachelor's degree.

-The per capita income in Olyphant in 2010 was $26,064, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $104,256 for a family of four.
+The per capita income in Olyphant in 2018 was $25,945, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $103,780 for a family of four.
 However, Olyphant contains both very wealthy and poor people as well.

 The most common language spoken in Olyphant is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Italian and Spanish.